 Other (cost) considerations

 Another important consideration — beyond the cost of the planner — is the cost of your resulting investments.
-Morningstar did another study a couple of years ago (available here, membership required) that concluded that expense ratios are the number one predictor of mutual fund performance.
+Morningstar did another study a couple of years ago (available here) that concluded that expense ratios are the number one predictor of mutual fund performance.

 So… Who’s more cost sensitive?
 You or the person that you’re paying to manage your investments?
 There’s probably not a universal answer to this, but I’d be willing to bet (yet again; apparently I’m a gambler…) that you’re more likely to choose low cost investments than whoever you might hire to manage your money.

 Once I again, I’m not trying to pile onto financial planners.
 Really, I’m not.
 I’m just trying to help you think things through and consider the alternatives.
 Whatever path you choose, just be sure to go in with your eyes open.